-Led by expert guides, this activity will offer you the opportunity to understand the behaviour and ecological importance of the bison.
-Identifying signs and tracks on the bison helps to understand their movements better, and hopefully lead you to a glimpse of these amazing creatures.
-Often in the forested areas, tracking needs to be well coordinated and very sensitively done to not impact the animals natural behaviour.
+Led by expert guides, this experience will offer you the opportunity to understand the behaviour and ecological importance of the European bison.
+Identifying signs and tracks of the bison helps to understand their movements better, and hopefully leads you to a glimpse of these amazing creatures.

 Matei was born in Armeniș and grew up around the Bison Hillock area in Romania.
 Matei’s guiding career started when he began working for the Bison Reintroduction Project initiated by WWF Romania and Rewilding Europe in 2014, when the first group of bison were brought into this area to give them the chance to roam free again.